 The Hereford High School mixed choir and girls choir will be performing at St. Anthony's Catholic Church on Jan.
-27 at 7 number each special service celebrates the season of unity, a special period and time when everyone unites together in one way or another.
-The service is open to the public.
+27 at 7

 In a special church service sponsored by the Ministerial Alliance, an organization of the town's church ministers.
-Both groups will perform one
+Both groups will perform one special period and time when special service celebrates the season of unity, a everyone unites together in one way or another.
+The service is open to the public.